You changed your whole offer because someone told you it needed to be more real.

 She didn't need to force a choice that felt professional.
 She just needed to trust the one who was already showing up.

-This is the thing about human-first messaging: it doesn't start with your offer.
+This is the thing about Connect-First messaging: it doesn't start with your offer.

 It starts with your person.